ablab/stringdecomposer/README.md

 `make test_launch_install` (for installed from source or via conda).
 These `make` rules ensure correctness of StringDecomposer's output on the test dataset.

-In case StringDecomposer is built locally, the same command is
+In case StringDecomposer is built locally, the command that achieves the same result is

     ./bin/stringdecomposer ./stringdecomposer/test_data/read.fa ./stringdecomposer/test_data/DXZ1_star_monomers.fa -o ./stringdecomposer/test_data

-Testing run results:
+Results can be found in

     ./stringdecomposer/test_data/final_decomposition.tsv           final decomposition of sequences to monomer alphabet ./stringdecomposer/test_data/final_decomposition_alt.tsv       final decomposition of sequences to monomer alphabet with alternative monomers for each position